 There are many different theories concerning the cause of HL.
 Some think that a type of infectious agent, such as a virus, might be involved.
 Others think that a mutation in a cell is the cause.
 While this is an area of active research, specific causes have not yet been identified.
 Likewise, there is no clear understanding of why males seem to be slightly more susceptible to the disease.

-Non-Hodgkin lymphoma is the fifth most common cancer in the United States.
+Non-Hodgkin lymphoma represents just over 4% of all new cancer cases in the United States.
 It is slightly more common in men than women and more common in Caucasians.
-The incidence of NHL increases with age and is higher in those with HIV/AIDS and in people whose immune systems are suppressed.
+The incidence of NHL increases with age and is higher in those with HIV/AIDS and in people whose immune system is suppressed.

 According to the ACS, non-Hodgkin lymphoma accounts for about 4% of all cancers.
-About 65,000 people are diagnosed with non-Hodgkin lymphoma per year and about 20,000 people die from it.
+About 72,000 people are diagnosed with non-Hodgkin lymphoma per year and about 20,000 people die from it.
 Incidence rates of NHL have almost doubled since the 1970s.
-The reasons for this are not yet know, but the greatest increase has been in women.
+The reasons for this are not yet known, but the greatest increase has been in women.
+However, death rates from non-Hodgkin lymphoma have been decreasing since the late 1990s.

-There are about 30 different types of non-Hodgkin lymphoma.
-Over the years, different classification systems have been used to describe the different types of non-Hodgkin lymphoma as knowledge about the condition has grown.
+There are many types of non-Hodgkin lymphoma and as knowledge about them grows, the systems used to classify them has evolved.
 New methods of evaluating the cells involved in non-Hodgkin lymphoma have led to changes in classification systems.